Mirah Alix, Writer

 Karen first found her way into the world of social enterprise after seeing the worlds of fast fashion and personal responsibility collide after a summer spent with female artisans in Bolivia.
 Having been apart of the social enterprise sector for the past 3 years, she is currently at Acumen, where she works to disrupt the way people think about investing and philanthropy.
 In her spare time, she dabbles in words, colors and outdoor adventures.

-Mikaela is Social Enterprise Alliance's Communications and Brand Manager.
+Mikaela served as Social Enterprise Alliance's Communications and Brand Manager from 2017 through 2019.
+She's now living her dream in NYC working for Man Repeller.
 Prior to joining the SEA team, Mikaela volunteered as Director of Communication at nonprofit Nashville Fashion Week, coordinating their social media, press and promotional efforts.
 Her passion for the intersection of business and social good has led her to intern for several social enterprises specializing in ethical or sustainable fashion in Nashville prior to relocating to Brooklyn, NY.
 Aside from her work telling the stories of socially minded organizations, Mikaela is an avid writer, painter and seamstress.
 Mikaela received her B.A. in Public Relations from Belmont University and holds a Certificate in Principles of Public Relations.

 Carmen Dahlberg, Writer